PairedMLS/draft-pairedMLS/draft-LName-mls-guardianextension-00.md

 _Guardian Device_: The guardian device operates from a secured space with reliable network access.
 The intent is for the guardian device to be paired with, and provide keying updates on behalf of the edge device.
 This supports forward secrecy in the event the edge device is compromised.
 When the edge device is in an active state that allows for it to perform keying updates of its own, the guardian device may be placed in offline mode.

+**TODO: Since we are making a MLS extension, should we stick with just "Leaf Node" instead of "anchor"?**
 _Anchor_:  The MLS leaf node which acts as a shared access point(s) into the underlying group by the guardian and edge device is called an anchor.
 The anchor is viewed as a group member by the rest of the group and has it's own unique credentials.

 _Edge Device Operational Modes_